mattermost/mattermost-developer-documentation/site/content/contribute/server/plugins.md

 ## Questions?

-If you have any questions, feel free to ask in the [Developer Toolkit channel](https://community.mattermost.com/core/channels/developer-toolkit) of our Mattermost community instance.
+If you have any questions, feel free to ask in the [Extensions channel](https://community.mattermost.com/core/channels/developer-toolkit) of our Mattermost community instance.